groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/groupdocs-java-squiggly-annotations-pdf/_index.md

 squigglyAnnotation.setReplies(replies);
 ```

-**Real-world use case**: In legal document review, multiple lawyers can add replies to the same annotation, creating a threaded discussion directly on the document.
+**Real‑world use case**: In legal document review, multiple lawyers can add replies to the same annotation, creating a threaded discussion directly on the document.

 ### Step 4: Apply Annotation and Save Document